DanielleSucher/Nantucket/README.md

 To add my CMU-based suffix dictionary, just stick 'cmusuffdict' into a new directory 'cmusuffdict' in your nltk_data/corpora/ directory.

 If you're curious about how I handled rhyming words not in the CMU dictionary, check out suffdict.py and test_suffdict.py.
 I get approximately 90.85% accuracy, according to my tests.
+Or you can read my ridiculously long blog post about the making of Nantucket - http://www.daniellesucher.com/2012/04/nantucket-an-accidental-limerick-detector/

-Once you have all that, you can search for accidental limericks in any text on the command line with: python nantucket.py --text *filename* (ie ulysses.txt)
+Once you have all that, you can search for accidental limericks in any text (from a directory containing both Nantucket's files and the text) on the command line with: python nantucket.py --text *filename* (ie: *python nantucket.py --text ulysses.txt*).